austral-electronics/ThunderballH7/README.md

  - **Modifications applied to source code after CubeMX automatic code generation:**

-    🔴 **This template was created in 2021 using "STM32CubeMX" 6.4.0 and "STM32Cube MCU Package for STM32H7" 1.9.1** 🔴
+    🔴 **This template was created in early using "STM32CubeMX" 6.4.0 and "STM32Cube MCU Package for STM32H7" 1.9.1** 🔴
     🔴 **These versions are buggy (Ethernet, MPU_Config...) and have been upgraded since** 🔴
     🔴 **Some modifications are probably no longer applicable with a newer package version** 🔴

     - Create the CubeMx project and follow instruction from st: https://community.st.com/s/article/How-to-create-project-for-STM32H7-with-Ethernet-and-LwIP-stack-working
        If it is a VScode project with a makefile, add "DATA_IN_D2_SRAM" in C defines (C_DEFS) of the makefile
-    - Use origin web page by diseabling custom web page (@ line 91) in file LWIP\Target\lwipopts.h:
+    - Use origin web page by diseabling custom web page (@ line 93) in file LWIP\Target\lwipopts.h:
        HTTPD_USE_CUSTOM_FSDATA 0
     - Generate "fsdata.c" by executing "./makefsdata.exe" in the folder: "Middlewares\Third_Party\LwIP\src\apps\http"
     - Exclude fsdata.c from compilation. right clic on file "fsdata.c" and then "Ressource configuration/exclude".
        If "fsdata.c" is hidden, right clic on project and the refresh.
-    - Note : In the main.c file the buggy auto generate "MPU_Config" function is replaced by a working "MPU_Config_ThunderballH7" using a few "goto".
+    - Note : In the main.c file the buggy auto generate "MPU_Config" function is replaced by a working "MPU_Config_ThunderballH7" using a "goto".

 ## 6. FAQ & TROUBLESHOOTING <a name="faq"></a>